lukso-network/docs/docs/networks/mainnet/running-a-node.md

 :::

-:::note
+:::info

 You will need the LUKSO CLI Version 0.8.0 or above in order to use the `--checkpoint-sync` command.
-If you are using an older version, please pass down the checkpoint flag as described in the [LUKSO CLI Documentation](https://github.com/lukso-network/tools-lukso-cli/tree/main#using-checkpoint-syncing).
+If you are using an older version or run into issues, please pass down the checkpoint flag manually, as described in the [LUKSO CLI Checkpoint Documentation](https://github.com/lukso-network/tools-lukso-cli/tree/main#using-checkpoint-syncing).

 :::